cryptpad/blog/posts/Our-future-is-collaborative.md

 date: 2019-05-27 12:20:22
 author: Aaron MacSween
 tags:
 - roadmap
 - funding
 - ngi
 - open-source
+summary: For anyone that doesn't have the time or interest to read the rest of this article, the short version is that the CryptPad team has received a 50000 Euro grant from NLnet foundation.
+This funding will be directed towards the design and development of team-centric features in a project we're calling CryptPad Teams.
 ---

 For anyone that doesn't have the time or interest to read the rest of this article, the short version is that the CryptPad team has received a 50000 Euro grant from [NLnet foundation](https://nlnet.nl/foundation/).
 This funding will be directed towards the design and development of _team-centric_ features in a project we're calling _CryptPad Teams_.